 11 Dec Winter holidays in Russia

-In Russia The New Year and Christmas mood usually starts at the beginning of December.
-But since the New Year is the main holiday, some of us can start waiting for the New Year’s holidays as early as in September-October.
+In Russia The New Year and Christmas mood usually start at the beginning of December.
+But since the New Year is the main holiday in Russia, some of us can start waiting for the New Year’s holidays as early as in September-October.
 Slowly everything around will send a message that ‘New Year is coming’ – commercials while you’re watching the news or your favorite tv show, a special magazine edition, decoration in your favorite shop and special offers for New Year’s gifts.
 Russia is absolutely a perfect destination to feel the festive atmosphere thanks to the winter snowy weather all around.
 Moscow is a city that never misses celebrations and decorations.
+It is the best place to celebrate winter holidays in Russia.
 It is part of our culture to make everything big and stunning, like a good show.

 Russian Santa Claus

-In December the festivities are already in every kindergarten, every school and every office.
+In December winter holidays in Russia and the festivities are already in every kindergarten, every school and every office.
 If you manage to have several jobs, then you might have 3-4 New Year parties!
 Or you can celebrate New Year more than once thanks to nine time zones that we have.
 One of the celebrations can be at the Red Square.
 Can you imagine yourself on the New Year’s Eve at the heart of Moscow?

 On a kid’s party, you can meet a Russian version of Santa Claus, Grandfather Frost (‘Ded Moroz’ in Russian) and his granddaughter Snow Maiden (‘Snegurochka’ in Russian).
 Please don’t ask what happened to the rest of the family, it stays unknown even for us.
 They will play various games with children and will do a Russian circle dance called ‘horovod’.
 As there are no alcoholic drinks at this party, we have a special children’s champagne.
 If a kid wants to get a present from Grandfather Frost, he or she usually has to sing a song or recite a poem.